BuddyForms/BuddyForms/readme.txt

 * Changed the redirection to the Form Wizard after enabling the plugin, now it will redirect to the Form Builder.
 * Removed several files and references related to the Form Wizard in the code, as a part of the progressive Form Wizard extinction.
 * Added localize strings (translatable strings) to the Suggestions and Warnings displayed on the Password field at the Front-end.
+* Updated the fields output.
+* Fixed default data for the users fields.
+* Removed the add template button from the metabox.
+* Fixed issue related to creation permission.
+Users without creation permission can't create entries.
+* Added border and hover style on the Form Builder options.
+* Fixed tabs style on the Form Builder.
+* Updated the "Add a Form" process, it was improved to show first the template list.
+* Removed the stripe for the options on the Form Builder.
+* Added border to all tables and tabs outline.

 = 2.5.25 - 18 Nov 2020 =
 * Fixed to show custom login links only for buddyforms.